tracetronic/ecu-test_custom-checks/README.md

 ### Installation

-The __recommended way__ to install the CustomChecks for ECU-TEST is by putting it into a _library workspace_, ensuring maximum flexibility.
+The __recommended way__ to install the CustomChecks for ecu.test is by putting it into a _library workspace_, ensuring maximum flexibility.

 1. Clone this repository